 Know your workforce

 Employee Background Checks investigate a potential candidate’s character in and out of their professional lives.
 These checks as inclusive of a candidate’s qualifications (documents provided), work history (with a reference check), right to work in the country and even a quick social media presence scan.
-Conducting employee background checks can diminish the probability of hiring a candidate who could cause irreversible damage to your organisation.
-Organisations can spend years and a substantial amount of money to brand their products and services; one bad hire is all it takes to cause a loss of capital and reputation to the extent that may cause an organisation to break.
+Conducting employee background checks can diminish the probability of hiring a candidate who could cause irreversible damage to your organization.
+Organizations can spend years and a substantial amount of money to brand their products and services; one bad hire is all it takes to cause a loss of capital and reputation to the extent that may cause an organization to break.

 Why not contact one of our specialists for a free 30-minute consultation?
 Our experts range from different fields and industries hence allowing us to provide your organisation with a truly bespoke service.
 Prevent fraud in your workplace today – it all starts with you.

 Implement a third-party risk management process